OfficeDev/VBA-content/Excel-VBA/articles/466d891d-fb4c-fb0a-474b-dedb3c4ea7a7.md

    'If the six specified cells do not contain data, then display a message box with an error 'and cancel the attempt to save.
    If WorksheetFunction.CountA(Worksheets("Sheet1").Range("D5,D7,D9,D11,D13, D15")) < 6 Then
-      MsgBox "Workbook will not be saved unless" &amp; vbCrLf &amp; _ "All required fields have been filled in!"
+      MsgBox "Workbook will not be saved unless" &; vbCrLf &; _ "All required fields have been filled in!"
       Cancel = True
    End If